You can easily import an Excel file into Python using Pandas. In order to accomplish this goal, you’ll need to use read_excel:

 In the Python code below, you’ll need to modify the path name to reflect the location where the Excel file is stored on your computer.

-Here is the Python code for our example:
+Here is the Python script for our example:

-Note that you should place “r” before the path string to address special characters, such as ‘\’.
-In addition, don’t forget to put the file name at the end of the path + ‘.xlsx’
+Note that you should place “r” before the path string to address special characters, such as ‘\’, in the path.

-Run the Python code (adjusted to your path), and you’ll get the following dataset:
+Run the Python script (adjusted to your path), and you’ll get the following dataset:

 product_name price